No products in the basket.

 Paul has had a long relationship with coffee education helping write the City & Guilds Barista qualification, and qualifications for the SCAE.
 He currently sits on the SCAE Education Committee and is chair of their creators group.

 He has been involved in the World and the UK Barista Championship from the start.
 Being Head Judge for the World Latte Art Championship and the World Coffee in Good Spirits Championship for four years (after being a competitor, coming third in the World in 2006), for four years.
 He was a board member of World Coffee Events, who run the World Barista Championships, from 2011 -2012.

 After all that it’s DJ’ing jazz and soul, then whisky to wind down.

 Ian brings a background in international development and social enterprise to Dark Woods.
-Ian returned to the UK in 2006 from Namibia where he spent four years working with San (Bushman) communities in the Kalahari to create craft and eco-tourism ventures.
-Since his return, Ian has been co-director of the Lorna Young Foundation that provides business training to coffee, tea and cocoa farmer cooperatives, mostly in Africa; including coffee farmer radio programmes in Kenya with over 4.5m listeners each week.
+Ian returned to the UK in 2006 from Namibia where he spent four years working with San (Bushman) communities in the Kalahari to create community enterprises, craft and eco-tourism ventures.
+Since his return, Ian has helped lead the Lorna Young Foundation, a small charity providing support and training to small-farmers in developing countries, mostly Africa.

 The Foundation specialses in Farmer Radio training farmer communities to run their own local radio programmes.
 They have helped set up Farmer Radio programmes in Kenya, Tanzania, Ghana, DRC and Burkina Faso, reaching hundreds of thousands of small farmers with vital agribusiness information, news and advice.
 Ian is now Chair of Trustees at the Lorna Young Foundation.